 Kundalini is most commonly referred to as the Yoga of Awareness.
 I like to refer to it as raising our vibration and consciousness to help us reach the highest version of ourselves.
 Kundalini is a sacred knowledge and power, and is often referred to as the Mother of all Yoga.
 Kundalini has been around over 5000 years and has never been manipulated or changed in all these years.
 The practice of Kundalini Yoga balances the glandular system, strengthens the nervous system, strengthens the immune system, improves circulation, brings an awareness to the impacts of your habits, and enables us to harness the energy of the mind and the emotions.
 This practice will be accessible for all levels and I will be teaching kriyas (sets or sequences) that include (chanting) mantras (repetition of words or sounds), meditation, mudras (hand positions), pranayama (breath work), and asanas (poses) that all have a desired effect and outcome.
+The class ends with a restorative gong bath shavasana to help integrate the benefits of the practice into the body and to help activate the parasympathetic nervous system, our rest and digest system.
 I invite you to come experience an ancient lineage of yoga that has been scientifically researched and proven to heal and uplift the energy we posses deep in our bodies.

 About Jill Phoenix